algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Job Matching

 As this app is a "Tinder-like" application, a match system was needed.
-This system is defined as followed:
+This system is defined as follows:
-- Home page with "bubbles" containing company's logo.
+- Home page with "bubbles" containing companies' logos.
 - When clicked, a pop-up page will appear, with the company's logo, the company's name, a starting date, the job name, the company's location and a little job description.
-To see some images you would be abble to swipe to the right.
+To see some images you would be able to swipe to the right.
 - To apply or deny the job offer, click on the according button.
-If the company liked the user's profile, their will be a match.
+If the company likes the user's profile, there will be a match.

 #### ➭ Localization
 <!-- ? -->